-California Operating Agreement
+Free California Operating Agreement Generator

 California LLC Operating Agreement

 California requires all LLCs to have an operating agreement, though it can be oral or written.
-We strongly recommend a written agreement for California LLCs, especially given the state’s $800 minimum franchise tax and complex regulations.
+We strongly recommend a written agreement for California LLCs, especially given the state’s minimum annual franchise tax and complex regulations.

 Operating agreement legally required